 Put Your Binoculars to Use

 Costa Rica hosts 6% of the world’s biodiversity, with over 500,000 animal and plant species found across its 28 national parks - three of which are UNESCO World Heritage Sites.
 So it’s little wonder, then, that Tortuguero National Park ups the ante for wildlife-lovers and keen photographers eager to explore its 47,000 acres of beaches, canals, lagoons, and wetlands (this is the wettest place in the country with over 20 feet of rain each year).
-Not only will you spot monkeys, sloths, caimans, exotic birds, and snap-happy crocodiles, but your small group can visit the Caribbean Conservation Museum to learn more about the magnificent leatherback, hawksbill and loggerhead sea turtles, who head to these shores to nest and lay their eggs.
+Not only will you spot monkeys, sloths, caimans, exotic birds, and snap-happy crocodiles, but you'll also visit the Caribbean Conservation Museum to learn more about the magnificent leatherback, hawksbill and loggerhead sea turtles, who head to these shores to nest and lay their eggs.